UNICT-DMI/UniCTUserStyles/README.md

 In the Manage Page just click `Check all styles for upates` and wait for the magic ✨

 ### Cascadea
-Just open the app and it will updates each style automatically
+Just open the app and it will update each style automatically